2019 Guide to Guatemala - Antigua and Lake Atitlán

 The second half of our trip was in Lago de Atitlán, a crater lake surrounded by three large volcanos.
 We loved Antigua, but this place blew our minds and we were happy to spend the most time here.
 There are several villages lining the lake, but we had a chance to only experience four in total - Jaibalito (where we stayed), Santiago, San Pedro and Panajachel (the village you arrive in).

 We stayed in the village of Jaibalito, which is the most underdeveloped village on the lake.
-You get stunning, clear views of all three volcanos and a good sense of local life.
+You get stunning, clear views of all three volcanos.
 It’s the least busy, but still full of life - a lot of children, a few expats, people going about their day.
 All of the views in the photos above are from Jaibalito.

 The residents are mostly Mayan, so you will hear a mixture of Kakchiqel (their native language) and Spanish.
 The kids are eager to help and will expect a quetzal as a tip, so make sure to have a few handy.
 It seems to be quiet and sleepy during the day, but wakes up at night.
 Music gets louder and there are a ton of dogs that bark through the entire night.
 We didn’t mind the noise at all and turned the fan on in our Airbnb to wash it out.